sait-wbdv/fall-2021/src/takeaways/express/http.md

 Request Endpoint (URL)
 : The "location" or path of a resource on the server.

-HTTP Verb
+HTTP Method
 : An action that represents what the client would like the server to do with a resource.
-Common verbs: `GET`, `POST`, `PUT` and `DELETE`.
+Common methods: `GET`, `POST`, `PUT` and `DELETE`.
 :::

 ## Request/Response Cycle